andrew-malikov/eko/readme.md

 Q: Does this logging service observers container while running or only one time at the startup?

-A: It does observer each X amount of seconds.
+A: It does observe each X amount of seconds.
 But it's not configurable now.

 ---